 Is the data telling you it’s time to upskill?

 Today, analytics is no longer just for analysts.
 With massive amounts of data being generated at every level of the industry, there’s no doubt that the ability to interpret data is now an essential business skill.
+It's no wonder that more and more programs are springing up that help business professionals upskill in either data science or in business analytics.

 Business analytics was first practised by Adam Smith in 1776 when he broke down the steps involved in the manufacture of a pin.
 His research showed that with the division of labour a factory could increase the speed of production.
 Reduced costs and increased profits ensued.